mdminhazulhaque/simple-arduino-control/README.md

 * Arduino Uno board/other compatible boards

 ## How to use ##
-You need to burn the sketch to your MCU and then connect it to serial port.
+You need to burn the sketch ```sketch.cpp``` to your MCU.
 Then plug it into your usb/serial port so that the application can access and write to its target port.

 ## Installing QtSerialPort ##
 QtSerialPort is available for download at from its gitorious repository.